TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Experiments

 \section{Experiments}

-\textbf{Datasets}~~ We evaluate on three datasets: the Stanford 3D Scanning Repository~\cite{curless1996volumetric}, ABC~\cite{Koch_ABC_A_Big_CAD_Model_Dataset_for_Geometric_Deep_Learning_CVPR_2019}, and Thingi10K~\cite{Thingi10K}.
-From ABC we randomly select 100 meshes, and from Thingi10K, 500 closed meshes.
+\textbf{Datasets}~~ We evaluate on three datasets: the Stanford 3D Scanning Repository with 5 meshes~\cite{curless1996volumetric}, ABC with 100 randomly selected meshes~\cite{Koch_2019_CVPR}, and Thingi10K with 500 randomly selected closed meshes~\cite{Thingi10K}.
 We follow the preprocessing of DeepSDF normalization~\cite{Park2019DeepSDF}.
-For each ground-truth mesh, we sample $500$ K SDF query points, drawing the majority from a narrow band around the surface and the remainder uniformly within the bounding volume.
+For each ground-truth mesh, we sample $500$K SDF query points, drawing the majority from a narrow band around the surface and the remainder uniformly within the bounding volume.

 \textbf{Settings}~~ We use a multi-resolution tetrahedral positional encoder with $L=4$ levels and feature dimension $d=2$ per level, followed by a ReLU MLP with three hidden layers of width 12 each.
 We consider three resolution settings: \emph{Small} $(N_{\min},N_{\max})=(2,32)$, \emph{Medium} $(4,64)$, and \emph{Large} $(8,128)$.
 We train networks for 10 epochs using an $\ell_1$ SDF loss and an eikonal regularizer with weight $\lambda_{\mathrm{eik}} = 5 \times 10^{-3}$.
 All experiments use a single NVIDIA V100 GPU; training a network for each SDF takes about 1 minute.